milajah280727/milajah280727/README.md

 # 💫 About Me:
 💻 I'm a **Software Engineer student** passionate about **web development, software engineering, and mobile apps**
-🚀 Currently learning **Laravel, TailwindCSS, ESP32 IoT Projects, and FLutter Mobile**
+🚀 Currently learning **Laravel, TailwindCSS, ESP32 IoT Projects, and Flutter Mobile**
 ✨ Always excited to explore new technologies and collaborate on cool projects

 ---